2015 opened with quite a spectacle, at least in the world of Los Angeles DUI.

 Prosecutors can charge offenders according to California Vehicle Code Section 23152, which mandates all sorts of intense punishments for DUI, including jail time, forced alcohol education classes, probation, fines, fees, and driver’s license suspension.

-For help defending against your allegations – whether you did something wrong (ridiculous or not) or you believe that the police made a mistake or that the breathalyzer tests give an errant result – talk to an experienced Los Angeles DUI attorney with the Kraut Law Group today to explore your potential legal options.
+For help defending against your allegations – whether you did something wrong (ridiculous or not) or you believe that the police made a mistake or that the breathalyzer tests give an errant result – talk to an experienced Los Angeles DUI attorney with the Kraut Criminal & DUI Lawyers today to explore your potential legal options.
 Call us now for a free consultation.

 If police arrested you for Los Angeles DUI, you may feel scared and confused.
 Contact Harvard Law School educated, ex-prosecutor Michael Kraut for assistance at (323) 464-6453 or online.
 We’re located at 6255 Sunset Boulevard, Suite 1520, Los Angeles, California 90028.